EverydayHealthLogo

 What conditions does Dr. Brodie treat?

-As a Ophthalmologist, Dr. Brodie diagnoses, treats, and manages a wide range of conditions.
+As an Ophthalmologist, Dr. Brodie diagnoses, treats, and manages a wide range of conditions.
 This condition information is derived from anonymized insurance claims and highlights the medical conditions most commonly treated by Dr. Brodie.
 It provides insight into the doctor’s areas of experience and expertise based on real-world patient encounters from the past two years, updated quarterly.

 Also known as: